 PAL clients and interested agencies can purchase a fixed amount of rides with the same discounts offered to regular Metro Pass holders.
 The pass is simply hole punched by a Paratransit Operator each time the customer boards the vehicle.
 The card can be discarded once all the numbers are punched.

 20 Trips - $70

-Or, by phone (855-7200) Accepting Discover, Visa or Master Card.
-Checks, money orders and credit card transactions may be mailed with a PAL Pass application.
+- By phone (716-855-7200) Accepting Discover, Visa or Master Card.
+Checks, money orders and credit card transactions may be mailed with a PAL Pass Transaction Form.

-The PAL Pass is valid for existing Paratransit services by the purchaser with valid ID.
+The PAL Pass is valid for existing PAL transportation service by the purchaser with valid ID.
 The pass is not redeemable and may only be used by one person on any one trip.

 For more information about the NFTA Paratransit Access Line, contact the customer service office at: